-As if the Amazon Cloud’s 4 day outage and permanent loss of some customer data wasn’t enough, the hacking of Sony’s PlayStation network has left many current and potential Cloud Computing customers feeling less than optimistic about their company’s data or their own personal information in the Cloud.
+As if the Amazon Cloud’s four day outage and permanent loss of some customer data wasn’t enough, the hacking of Sony’s PlayStation network has left many current and potential Cloud Computing customers feeling less than optimistic about their company’s data or their own personal information in the Cloud.

 Hosting stuff on the Internet (and getting it hacked for that matter) is certainly nothing new.
-But against the stark backdrop of Cloud Computing, a few “ooo’s” and “ahhh’s” creep out in an almost Orwellian scenario where we let our minds meander into the big future WHAT-IF?
+But against the stark backdrop of Cloud Computing, a few “ooo’s” and “ahhh’s” creep out in an almost Orwellian scenario where we let our minds wander into the big future WHAT-IF?

-If you look up at the sky, no 2 Clouds are the same.
-And if you look hard enough at dinCloud vs. the competition, you’ll find the same thing is true.
-Talk with a Cloud Solutions Specialist TODAY and we can show you many other differentiators that will motivate you to move to the Cloud, securely.
+Talk with a Cloud Solutions Specialist TODAY and we can show you many other differentiators that will motivate you to commence your cloud journey with us, securely.